pflab-ut/mcube/CONTRIBUTING.md

 $ make testconfig
 ```

+After testing all configurations, the report will be sent to your e-mail address.
-If warning/errors occur, please revise your codes.
+If warning/errors occur, the results are in testconfig/.
 Otherwise, please send a pull request.